ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## RS-first Method of AS Discovery {#rs-request-without-token}

-If the client instance calls an RS without an access token, or with an invalid access token, the RS MAY respond to the client instance with an authentication header indicating that GNAP needs to be used to access the resource.
+If the client instance calls an RS without an access token, or with an invalid access token, the RS SHOULD respond to the client instance with a WWW-Authenticate header field indicating that GNAP needs to be used to access the resource.
 The address of the GNAP endpoint MUST be sent in the "as_uri" parameter.
-The RS MAY additionally return a resource reference that the client instance MAY use in its access token request.
+The RS MAY additionally return a resource reference that the client instance SHOULD use in its access token request.
 This resource reference MUST be sufficient for at least the action the client instance was attempting to take at the RS and MAY be more